Loyalty: Modern concepts

-The proper object of loyalty
+Object of loyalty

-Ladd and others, including Milton R. Konvitz and Marcia W. Baron (1984), disagree amongst themselves as to the proper object of loyalty—what it is possible to be loyal to, in other words.
-Ladd, as stated, considers loyalty to be interpersonal, and that the object of loyalty is always a person.
+Ladd and others, including Milton R. Konvitz and Marcia W. Baron, disagree about the proper object of loyalty—what it is possible to be loyal to.
+Ladd considers loyalty to be interpersonal: the object of loyalty is always a person.
 In the Encyclopaedia of the History of Ideas, Konvitz states that the objects of loyalty encompass principles, causes, ideas, ideals, religions, ideologies, nations, governments, parties, leaders, families, friends, regions, racial groups, and "anyone or anything to which one's heart can become attached or devoted".
 Baron agrees with Ladd, inasmuch as loyalty is "to certain people or to a group of people, not loyalty to an ideal or cause".
 She argues in her monograph, The Moral Status of Loyalty, that "[w]hen we speak of causes (or ideals) we are more apt to say that people are committed to them or devoted to them than that they are loyal to them".
 Kleinig agrees with Baron, noting that a person's earliest and strongest loyalties are almost always to people, and that only later do people arrive at abstract notions like values, causes, and ideals.
 He disagrees, however, with the notion that loyalties are restricted solely to personal attachments, considering it "incorrect (as a matter of logic)".

 Loyalty to people and abstract notions such as causes or ideals is considered an evolutionary tactic, as there is a greater chance of survival and procreation if animals belong to loyal packs.

-In his combined works, Immanuel Kant constructed the basis for an ethical law by the concept of duty.
+Immanuel Kant constructed the basis for an ethical law via the concept of duty.
 Kant began his ethical theory by arguing that the only virtue that can be unqualifiedly good is a good will.
 No other virtue has this status because every other virtue can be used to achieve immoral ends (for example, the virtue of loyalty is not good if one is loyal to an evil person).
 The good will is unique in that it is always good and maintains its moral value even when it fails to achieve its moral intentions.
 Kant regarded the good will as a single moral principle that freely chooses to use the other virtues for moral ends.